JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-06-15-e5-deepdive-miRNA-TargetPrediction.md

 ### Apul

+Since the Apul genome is assembled and the annotation is finishing up, the rest of e5 data analysis will proceed with the Apul genome instead of the Amil genome.
+Therefore, I need to identify the 3'UTR ends because that is what miranda requires to run.

+REDO WITH APULCHRA GENOME

 To run miranda, I need to identify the 3' UTR ends.

 First, identify counts of each feature from gff file